missionmike/wordpress-simple-share/readme.txt

 In Settings, sharing platforms/icons can be shown or hidden, and default values can be set for share meta (Twitter "via", hashtags, etc).

+### Notes

+SEO post title support for [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) and [All-in-one SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/) is built in.
+If no SEO title is detected for the post, the WordPress post title is used.

+Other SEO plugin support for post titles can be added upon request.

 == Installation ==
 Download zip, install, activate!
+Check settings to reveal post types and sharebar positioning (all disabled by default)

 == Frequently Asked Questions ==
 N/A